 Be sure to repeat this process, step-by-step, for each day of your trip.

-Proofread and double-check your work.
+Proofread and double-check your travel itinerary

-Even better still, have someone you trust review the document after your initial review to make sure there aren’t any glaring errors or omissions.
+Even better still, have someone you trust review the document after your initial review.
+This is ensures there aren’t any glaring errors or omissions.

-After that, it’s time to move on to the specific dates and times of your travel itinerary.
+You’ll then want to review the specific dates and times of your travel itinerary.
 Take care and slowly work through each line of your itinerary to make sure all of the information matches your original source documents.

 Lastly, it’s time to confirm your notes.
 Are all of your notes clear and understandable?
 If not, you may want to add more detail or clarify a few items.